 When a class is full, it is listed as "closed."
 Some courses offer a waitlist option.

 Students may add themselves to a waitlist through the first week of classes in UAOnline.

 Being on the waitlist does not guarantee a seat in the class.
 If a seat becomes available in the class the first student in line will receive an e-mail in their preferred e-mail account and will have a period of time to register for the available space.
 Students may also choose to receive waitlist notifications by text message.
-After 48, 24 or 12 hours (depending how close to semester start date it is) the next student next student will be notified.
+After 48, 24 or 12 hours (depending how close to semester start date it is) the next student will be notified.